Funding and Accountability

 We welcome transparency on charity salaries, and have adopted the Standards of Recommended Practice for Charities (SORP) which recommends the reporting of all salaries over €70,000 in bands of €10,000.

 The number of higher paid employees in 2016 is detailed below.
 The CEO of The Irish Hospice Foundation earns an annual salary of €111,958.
 In 2013, all senior management including the CEO voluntarily took a 5.5% pay reduction.
-Another member of the senior management team took a voluntary pay reduction of 5% in 2015 and a further 11% in 2016.

 - €110,000 to €120,000 1